• Skip to main content

 3. “Homework first, sports second.”
 A very effective tool when it came to getting me to do my schoolwork when, in reality, I had very little interest in school.
 But this policy also taught me the proper order and perspective.

 Result – The irony is my football career would have most likely ended after high school had I not been a good student.
-I was not recruited by any big time schools.
+I was not recruited by any big-time schools.
 But I was a pretty good student and a decent enough football player that I qualified for the Ivy League, and I ended up playing at Harvard.

 4. “We’ll be there.”
 My parents made it to every game – literally.
-It didn’t matter when or where, they would find a way or sacrifice and make sure they were in the stands.
+It didn’t matter when or where.
+They would find a way or sacrifice and make sure they were in the stands.
 However, they were seen and not heard.
 Never once did they yell something at me, positive or negative.

 Result – It made me proud of them.
 I think I played hard because I wanted them to be proud of me.
-As a parent, I truly understand the importance of ‘being there’ for your kids because I experienced it.
+As a sports parent, I truly understand the importance of ‘being there’ for your kids because I experienced it.

 The point is I wasn’t raised to be a professional athlete.
 My parents saw athletics for what they are intended to be – a useful tool in the physical, social, and emotional development of a child.
 It just so happened I was blessed with certain skills that allowed me to become an NFL player.
 I don’t think parents can ‘make’ professional athletes, but they certainly can destroy them by taking away a kid’s joy.

 Because my experience with sports as a kid was a healthy one, I still love sports to this day.
 It’s a way for me to spend time and bond with my kids.
 I live a healthy lifestyle due to the habits I developed as an athlete.
-There’s no question the life skills and lessons I learned on the field and court as a youth serve me well today in my professional life.
+There’s no question that the life skills and lessons I learned on the field and court as a youth serve me well today in my professional life.

 mattbirkfamily

 Believe me – I know it’s hard sometimes keeping our emotions in check when we watch our kids play.
 I struggle with it from time to time.
 I strongly believe in competition.
 I do believe in striving to win.
 I don’t believe everyone should get a trophy.
-But at the beginning and end of every contest, we need to remind ourselves of the purpose of sports – growth and development for our children.
+But at the beginning and end of every contest, we need to remind ourselves of the purpose of sports – the growth and development of our children.
 (And, oh yeah, maybe have a little fun as well!).

 RELATED: Sports Parenting Advice from Christine Golic – 4 Things I Learned Parenting Three D-I Athlete

 Youth sports have the potential to teach kids a lot about themselves and a lot about life.
 But it doesn’t just happen by signing up for a team – parents and coaches need to guide and direct these experiences.
 Be cognizant and intentional about the overall development of your child.
-Be part of creating a healthy sports culture not just for your kid, but for your team as well.
+Be part of creating a healthy sports culture not just for your kid but for your team as well.
 Your kid is depending on you.
 And so is mine.

 Matt_Birk3Matt Birk is a Harvard graduate and former Pro Bowl center for the Minnesota Vikings and Baltimore Ravens.
 Birk and his wife, Adrianna, are the parents of seven children and encourage and promote education through their H.I.K.E.
 Foundation.